-I just watched the film again and checking back on my review from 5 years ago I can’t believe how little I made of the political satire.
+I just watched the film again and checking back on my original review from 1997, I can’t believe how little I made of the political satire.
 I picked up on that back then but was mostly dazzled by the awesome special FX and gore.
 But the picture has brains, and not only splattered on the walls!

 Only people who want to go to war get respect?
 People who don’t aren’t considered citizens?
 Violence is the only mean to deal with problems?
 Whoa, it’s like they foresaw the Bush administration!
 A lot of scenes are now more resonant than ever.
 There’s a terrorist attack by the bugs that leaves a city in ruins à la 9/11, rabid sensationalist news coverage, bullshit buzz words (“Operation Countdown to Victory”), and then there’s desert battles against Arachnids… Say it out loud; doesn’t it even sound like ‘Iraqui’?

 As Paul Verhoeven says in his DVD commentary: “War makes fascists of everybody.”
 His movie is a great, better-laugh-than-cry illustration of that.
 With lots of gore!